-The causes and symptoms of diastolic and systolic heart failure are usually different, and you may have symptoms of both types.
+The causes and symptoms of diastolic and systolic heart failure are usually different.
 Heart failure can be caused by more than one condition.

 In diastolic heart failure, the walls of the heart have thickened, which makes it difficult for the heart to relax and fill with blood.
 The most common cause is chronic high blood pressure.

 In systolic heart failure, the heart is usually enlarged and has thinner walls.
 This results in weaker heartbeats, which reduce the amount of blood the heart pumps out to the rest of your body.
 Systolic heart failure often develops after you’ve had one or more heart attacks, or have a history of coronary artery disease.

 Other common causes include: